kahnchana/kahnchana/README.md

 <!--
 **kahnchana/kahnchana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on few-shot learning and representation learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: kahnchana@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him/his
-- ⚡ Fun fact: ...
+- 👯 Fun fact: I love dancing

 -->

+🔭 I’m working on image classification and representation learning 🌱 I’m currently learning about PGMs and Transformers
+📫 How to reach me: kanchana.ranasinghe@mbzuai.ac.ae
+💬 Pronouns: he/him/his
+👯 Fun fact: I love dancing